auth0/docs/articles/applications/reference/grant-types-available.md

 Various grant types are valid when registering Auth0 Applications.
 These can be divided into the following categories:

-* **Spec-conforming grants**: Grants defined by and conforming to external specifications (such as [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html))
+* **[Spec-conforming grants](#spec-conforming-grants)**: Grants defined by and conforming to external specifications (such as [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html))
-* **Auth0 extension grants**: Auth0-specific grants that conform to the [OAuth extension mechanism](https://tools.ietf.org/html/rfc6749#section-4.5) to support additional clients or to provide a bridge between OAuth and other trust frameworks.
+* **[Auth0 extension grants](#auth0-extension-grants)**: Auth0-specific grants that conform to the [OAuth extension mechanism](https://tools.ietf.org/html/rfc6749#section-4.5) to support additional clients or to provide a bridge between OAuth and other trust frameworks.
-* **Auth0 legacy grants**: Traditional grant types supported for legacy customers only.
+* **[Auth0 legacy grants](#auth0-legacy-grants)**: Traditional grant types supported for legacy customers only.
 If you are a legacy customer, we highly recommend moving to a more secure alternative.
-For more info on legacy grant types, see []().
+For info on working with legacy grant types and their alternatives, see [Work with Legacy Grant Types](/applications/concepts/grant-types-legacy).

-The following `grant_types`, are either:

-* OIDC-conformant (that is, their implementation conforms to the [OIDC specification](https://openid.net/specs/openid-connect-core-1_0.html))
-* Auth0 extension grants
+## Spec-conforming grants

 | `grant_type` | More info |
 |:-----|:----|